Nishant-444/VizTube/README.md

 - **📝 Personalized Content Curation:** Full CRUD for user-created video playlists and persistent watch history (read & write)
 - **📊 Channel Analytics:** A dashboard for creators to view total video views, subscribers, likes, and a list of their uploaded videos
 - **⚠️ Robust Error Handling:** Consistent API error and success responses for easy integration
-- **🔄 Pagination Support:** Efficient data loading with mongoose-aggregate-paginate-v2
+- **🔄 Pagination Support:** Efficient data loading with mongoose-aggregate-paginate
 - **📁 File Upload Validation:** Size and type validation for videos, images, and thumbnails

 ---

 ## 🚀 Demo & Usage (API Interaction)

-Since VizTube-v2 is a backend-only project, you'll interact with it using an API client like Postman or any frontend application.
+Since VizTube is a backend-only project, you'll interact with it using an API client like Postman or any frontend application.

 ### Quick Start Flow